dreameaters/dreameaters.github.io/budget-dream-team.md

 {:.note title="B-Tier Moveset"}
 {:.faded}

-Glass-cannon, but very easy to get if you have friends to trade with.\
+Glass-cannon, but very easy to get if you have friends to trade with.

-> Alakazam has Psychic as an *Elite* Charge Move.
+Alakazam has Psychic as an *Elite* Charge Move.
 That means it can only learn it via an Elite Charge TM.
 It's better than Future Sight, but please don't use your Elite Charge TM on it.
 There are **much** better uses for it once you have rarer and more powerful Pokemon.
-It's not worth it at all.
+It would be a huge waste.
 {:.note}

 ### Exeggutor - Can't make a Raid party without breaking a few eggs.